OntimizeWeb/docs/docs/guide/15-service.md

 Now you can configure a component from  **OntimizeWeb** to use your method.
 Read more about this in the section [*Use your service in a specific component*](#use-your-service-in-a-specific-component).

+{: .note }
-> **NOTE:** In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [addapt the response](#adapt-your-service-response).
+> In most cases the third party API won't offer the same response as OntimizeWeb components need so you have to [addapt the response](#adapt-your-service-response).

 ### Adapt your service response